JSR-330/JSR-330/README.markdown

 So far the specification!

-This implementation provides you a way of determining the correct implementation for a specific type by using a ``TypeDeterminator``.
+This implementation provides you a way of determining the correct implementation for a specific type by using a ``TypeDeterminator`` if multiple implementations are available.
 E.g.:

 ```java